Samhan: Languages

-One of the most prominent leader of the Han (Korean: 한; 韓) Immigration was King Jun of Gojoseon from the northern Korea, having lost the throne to Wiman, fled to the state of Jin in southern Korea around 194 - 180 BC.
+One of the most prominent leaders of the Han (Korean: 한; 韓) Immigration was King Jun of Old Chosŏn from the northern Korea, having lost the throne to Wiman, fled to the state of Jin in southern Korea around 194–180 BCE.
 He and his followers established Mahan which was one of the Samhan ("Three Hans"), along with Byeonhan and Jinhan.
-Further Han(韓) migration followed the fall of Gojoseon and establishment of the Chinese commanderies in 108 BC.
+Further Han(韓) migration followed the fall of Old Chosŏn and establishment of the Chinese commanderies in 108 BCE.

 The Samhan languages (Korean: 삼한어; 三韓語) were a branch of the ancient Koreanic languages, referring to the non-Buyeo Koreanic languages, once spoken in the southern Korean Peninsula, which were closely related to the Buyeo languages.

 The Samhan languages were spoken in the Mahan, Byeonhan and Jinhan.
 The extent of Han languages is unclear.
-It is generally accepted as including Sillan, and may also have included the language(s) spoken in Baekje.
-A number of researchers have suggested that Baekje may have been bilingual, with the ruling class speaking a Puyŏ language and the commoners speaking a Han language.
+It is generally accepted as including Sillan, and may also have included the language(s) spoken in Paekche.
+A number of researchers have suggested that Paekche may have been bilingual, with the ruling class speaking a Puyŏ language and the commoners speaking a Han language.

 Linguistic evidence suggests that Japonic languages (see Peninsular Japonic) were spoken in large parts of the southern Korean Peninsula, but its speakers were eventually assimilated by Koreanic-speaking peoples and the languages replaced/supplanted.
 Evidence also suggests that Peninsular Japonic and Koreanic languages co-existed in the southern Korean Peninsula for an extended period of time and influenced each other.
-As has been suggested for the later Korean kingdom of Baekje, it is possible that the Samhan states were bilingual prior to the complete replacement of Peninsular Japonic by Koreanic languages.
+As has been suggested for the later Korean kingdom of Paekche, it is possible that the Samhan states were bilingual prior to the complete replacement of Peninsular Japonic by Koreanic languages.